AlessandroPerazzetta/vscode-signed-git-commits/README.md

 To get the no-reply email address, go to  [github mail settings](https://github.com/settings/emails) and set "Keep my email address private"

+Be careful:

+to work properly [email@domain.com](mailto:email@domain.com) must be the email from [github email settings](https://github.com/settings/emails) and seems in a format like this:

+123456+NameSurname@users.noreply.github.com

 ```bash
 GnuPG needs to construct a user ID to identify your key.